Technologicat/unpythonic/doc/features.md

    - If there are no unbound parameters, and no args/kwargs are left over, we have an exact match.
 Call `f` and return its result, like a normal function call.
      - Any sequence of curried calls that ends up binding all parameters of `f` triggers the call.
      - As before, beware when working with variadic functions.
 Particularly, keep in mind that `*args` matches **zero or more** positional arguments (as the [Kleene star](https://en.wikipedia.org/wiki/Kleene_star)-ish notation indeed suggests).
    - If there are no unbound parameters, but there are args/kwargs left over, arrange passthrough for the leftover args/kwargs (that were rejected by the call signature of `f`), and call `f`.
+Any leftover positional arguments are passed through **on the right**.
+     - Merge the return value of `f` with the leftover args/kwargs, thus forming updated leftover args/kwargs.
+       - If the return value of `f` is a `Values`: prepend positional return values into the leftover args (i.e. insert them **on the left**), and update the leftover kwargs with the named return values.
+(I.e. a key name conflict causes an overwrite in the leftover kwargs.)
+       - Else: there is just one positional return value.
+Prepend it to the leftover args.
-If the result is a callable, curry it, and recurse.
-Else form a tuple... (as above).
+     - If the first positional return value is a callable: remove it from the leftover args, curry it, and recurse with the (updated) leftover args/kwargs.
+     - Else: form a `Values` from the leftover args/kwargs, and return it.
+(This return goes to the next outer curry context, or at the top level, to the original caller.)
    - If neither of the above match, we know there is at least one unbound parameter, i.e. we have a partial match.
 Keep currying.
  - If `f` is `@generic` or `@typed`:
    - Iterate over multimethods registered on `f`, **up to three times**.